softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

     * *Optional*
 * `public_vlan_id` | *int*
     * Public VLAN which is to be used for the public network interface of the instance.
 Accepted values can be found [here](https://control.softlayer.com/network/vlans).
 Click on the desired VLAN and note the id number in the URL.
+    * Only custom bare metal servers support this attribute.
     * *Optional*
 * `private_vlan_id` | *int*
     * Private VLAN which is to be used for the private network interface of the instance.
 Accepted values can be found [here](https://control.softlayer.com/network/vlans).
 Click on the desired VLAN and note the id number in the URL.
+    * Only custom bare metal servers support this attribute.
     * *Optional*
 * `public_subnet` | *string*
     * Public subnet which is to be used for the public network interface of the instance.
 Accepted values are primary public networks and can be found [here](https://control.softlayer.com/network/subnets).
+    * Only custom bare metal servers support this attribute.
     * *Optional*
 * `private_subnet` | *string*
     * Private subnet which is to be used for the private network interface of the instance.
 Accepted values are primary private networks and can be found [here](https://control.softlayer.com/network/subnets).
+    * Only custom bare metal servers support this attribute.
     * *Optional*
 * `user_metadata` | *string*
     * Arbitrary data to be made available to the computing instance.